Privacy Rights Clearinghouse

 Organize receipts by date.
-All else can be organized by company first (for example, Bank of America, COX Cable, or Allstate Insurance) and then by date.
+Everything else can be organized by company first (for example, Bank of America, Cox Cable, or Allstate Insurance) and then by date.

 Once you have a filing system in order, be sure to properly file your records as you obtain them.
 Some find it helpful to have an “inbox” where you can place records temporarily.
 If you use an inbox, be sure to set aside time once a week or month to go through the inbox and file the records away.

 Once a year, go through your records.
 For each record, decide if it should remain active, be permanently archived, or be destroyed.
 Active records are ones that you’ll need to have handy in the near future (usually less than three years old).
 Archived records are important records that you don’t need to keep on hand, but that may be helpful in the future.
 Records that can be destroyed are those that no longer serve any purpose.
 See the section below on “How Long Should Records be Kept?" for more information.

 When considering how to store your records, think about all the worst-case scenarios: snooping family members, house burglary, fire, natural disaster , a personal injury or even death.
 Consider keeping an “emergency kit” with your attorney or a trusted family member that contains copies of critical documents and records in addition to the below storage tips: